 Because Amazon stores and tracks inventory in marked boxes, you will also need to create a new box for each individual box you send.

-Hopefully, your inventory items will have easily identifiable codes like a UPC or ISSN, but if not, you can also search on an identical item using Amazon’s search function.
+Hopefully, your inventory items will have easily identifiable codes like a UPC, EAN, or ISSN, but if not, you can also search on an identical item using Amazon’s search function.
 When you find a match, click ‘Sell Yours.’

 After adding some product descriptors, be sure to check off that the item is going to be sold through FBA.
 Also, you should switch from the default Individual to Case-Packed Items mode.
 Why?